Five Best Practices of How Design Excels Your Business

-Have you ever thought why modern design-centered businesses are more profitable?
+Have you ever thought about why modern design-centered businesses are more profitable?
 They are capable of reaping benefits from getting UX improvements in their products.
-They are also prioritized to earning an opportunity to impact their strategic decision making more efficiently.
-Good Design is good for Business.
+They are also prioritized to earning an opportunity to impact their strategic decision-making more efficiently.
+Good Design is Good for Business.

 Key Takeaways